sriramrokkam/k8s-training/preparation.md

 ## Kubernetes cluster

 For regular classroom trainings, a preconfigured Kubernetes cluster will be provided.
 However, if you wish to look into the training material on your own, you may use a Gardener [trial cluster](https://pages.github.tools.sap/kubernetes/gardener/docs/guides/sap-internal/scp-starting-with-k8s/before-start/get-account/).
+However, the hand-on exercices might be more complex to do.

 If you prefer to run everything locally, there is also a way to install [microk8s](https://microk8s.io/) within the VM.
 Check the [README](./microk8s/README.md) for details.
+However, the hand-on exercices might be more complex to do.

 ## Cheat Sheets